codeconsortium/CCDNSandBox/UPGRADE.md

     $loader = require_once __DIR__.'/../app/bootstrap.php.cache';

-    // Use APC for autoloading to improve performance
+    // Use APC for autoloading to improve performance.
-    // Change 'sf2' by the prefix you want in order to prevent key conflict with another application /*
+    // Change 'sf2' to a unique prefix in order to prevent cache key conflicts
+    // with other applications also using APC.
+    /*
     $loader = new ApcClassLoader('sf2', $loader);
     $loader->register(true);